Funding Opportunity Title: U.S. Embassy Moscow, Public Affairs Section FY 2023 Annual Program Statement (APS)

-Applications may be submitted for consideration at any time on or before 5 PM Moscow time, July 15, 2022.
+Applications may be submitted for consideration at any time on or before 6:00 pm Moscow time/11:00 am EST, March 21, 2023.
 No applications will be accepted after that date.
-It is strongly recommended that applicants submit proposals and supporting documentation to GrantsRussia@state.gov well before this date to ensure receipt prior to the deadline.
+It is strongly recommended that applicants submit applications and supporting documentation to GrantsRussia@state.gov well before this date to ensure receipt prior to the deadline.

 IV.
 Funding Restrictions

 Award funds cannot be used for construction projects, vehicle purchases, real estate purchases, or other similar purposes.

 All application materials must be submitted by email to GrantsRussia@state.gov.
 Please DO NOT submit applications via www.grants.gov.

 Applicants will receive the acknowledgment of the receipt of their application.

 All eligible applications will be reviewed by a grants committee composed of U.S. Embassy staff members.
 The committee will make recommendations on funding; however, final decisions are based on the availability of funds and may not be announced until the end of September 2023.

 Each application will be evaluated and rated on the basis of the evaluation criteria outlined below:

 - 10% Organizational capacity and record on previous grants: The organization has expertise in its stated field and PDS is confident of its ability to undertake the project.
 This includes a financial management system and a bank account.

 - 20% Goals and objectives & relevance to U.S. Embassy priorities: Goals and objectives are clearly stated and project approach is likely to provide maximum impact in achieving the proposed results.
 Applicant has clearly described how stated goals are related to and support U.S. Embassy Moscow’s priority areas or target audiences.